Lurchicus/asmRPSLS/README.md

 - 03/17/2024 DWR Corrected details text (doubled by)
 - 03/24/2024 DWR Added a safe text reader procedure
 - 03/25/2024 DWR Having issues echoing read text so I added a few tweaks.
 Still having issues
+- 05/28/2024 DWR Fixed the issue in the subroutine reads.
+On line 265, for some reason the r14 register was being cleared with a "mov r14, r14".
+I replaced this with "mov r14, 0" which properly initializes r14 with a zero count.